lichkitsch/campaigns/modules.md

 If a character has come under risk of pregnancy, roll `1d20`:

-- If you roll a 20, you're pregnant!
+- If you roll a **20**, you're pregnant!
-- If you roll a 19 and your character is 20-40 years old, you're pregnant!
+- If you roll a **19** and your character is 20-40 years old, you're pregnant!
-- If you roll an 18 and your character is 20-30, you're pregnant!
+- If you roll an **18** and your character is 20-30, you're pregnant!
-- If you roll a 17 and your character is 20-25 years old, you're pregnant!
+- If you roll a **17** and your character is 20-25 years old, you're pregnant!
-- If you roll between 2 and 16, your character is not pregnant.
+- If you roll between **2** and **16**, your character is not pregnant.
-- If you roll a 1, you're sterile and will require magical, scientific, or divine intervention to become pregnant.
+- If you roll a **1**, your character is sterile and will require magical, scientific, or divine intervention to become pregnant.

 ### Contraceptives
 If your character specifically uses contraceptives, roll an extra `1d20` for each method of contraception used and use the lowest roll result.